For prospective subscribers:

 How do I renew my subscription?

-Can I forward your bulletins to my friends?
+Can I share your content with my friends?

 The application deadline for this grant has passed; why is it in today's bulletin?